top of page

 СФЕРЫ РАБОТЫ

 In a significant number of divorces, the spouses are unable to resolve their differences.
-These disagreements may concern issues such as the division of property (family patrimony and partnership of acquests), child custody, child or spousal support, among others.
+These disagreements may concern issues such as the partitioning of property (family patrimony and partnership of acquests), child custody, child support or spousal support, among others.
 If the spouses agree on all matters related to their divorce, it is recommended that they file a joint application for divorce.
 A joint application for divorce, also known as an “amicable divorce” or "uncontested divorce", is the fastest and most cost-effective procedure compared to contentious divorce proceedings.
-However, if at least one disagreement persists, the divorce will be subject to contentious proceedings.
-This means that the initiator of the contested divorce, whether the husband or wife, will have to file for divorce against the other party.
-Our family law attorneys are here to assist you throughout the divorce proceedings.
-They can prepare and file all the necessary documents to initiate the proceedings on your behalf, such as the originating application for divorce, sworn statements, supporting documents, summons, and any other required documents.
-Additionally, our divorce lawyers can support you throughout the process and represent you in court.
-Fill out the online form or call us at +1 (514) 600-6026 to schedule an appointment with one of our family law attorneys in our Montreal office, or to arrange a telephone or videoconference consultation.

 A contested divorce can last several months or even years, depending on the circumstances.
 Given the length of the process, the law allows for the rapid resolution of certain pressing issues (temporary child custody, spousal support during the process, provision for costs, determination of the right to use the family residence, among others).

-To address these pressing issues, which cannot be postponed, the law allows for the filing of a demand for safeguard order with the Superior Court of Quebec.
-This application allows you to request a court decision on urgent matters such as: with whom the children will live during the divorce process, how parental time will be divided, who will pay child support, and in what proportion the parents will cover the children's special expenses (daycare, summer camp, dental expenses, glasses, etc.).
 Typically, a safeguard order application can be presented to the court within ten days from the date of service of the demand to the opposing party.
 However, in extremely urgent situations, it is possible to ask the court to shorten this timeframe and obtain a hearing within just a few days.
 Your lawyer will prepare the application for safeguard order, attach the necessary supporting documents, your detailed sworn statement, and a notice of presentation indicating the hearing date.
 If you are requesting an urgent decision regarding child custody, your lawyer will also prepare the Child Support Determination Form (“Schedule I”) and the declaration required under Article 444 of the Code of Civil Procedure.
-In general, the judge delivers their ruling immediately after the hearing, although in some cases, it may be issued in the following days.

 It is important to note that the demand for safeguard order can be filed not only by the plaintiff but also by the defendant.
 Therefore, if you have initiated divorce proceedings without requesting a safeguard order, the opposing party still may do so.
 In such a case, you may wish to contest this motion.